niteshsheth/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name: N/A
+- Name: Rahul Patil
-- Position: N/A
+- Position: Software Developer
-- Email address: N/A
+- Email address: rahul.patil@quest.com
-- PGP key fingerprint: N/A
+- PGP key fingerprint: 0C1DEA40E3B2D93C514605138CADE59367387B8C

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably